OussamaSlimani/DevSecOps-internship/scrum/reports/sprint-02/day-04.md

 - No difficulties faced.

 **Tomorrow:**

+- Write scripts to automate Jenkins builds for PHP codes.
  - Add the Dockerization step to the Jenkins pipeline.
-- Dockerize the PHP code.
 - Finish Azure course